No ESI data

 Ontarians are constantly looking for ways to save money on everyday expenses.
 Finding ways to reduce regular costs can help you save money for the future and take you another step closer to your next financial goal.

 One typical expense that many Ontarians tend to overlook is their auto insurance rates.
 If you've never thought about how to reduce car insurance rates, be sure to take a look at the list of suggestions our team has put together.
-If you drive a hybrid, we have more specific information for you here
+Learn about hybrid auto insurance.

 What's the average price of auto insurance in Ontario?